 I visited Iceland for the second time this year, and on one occasion I was fortunate enough to find stormy conditions on Reynisfjara beach, near the Southern coastal town of Vik.

-In almost gale force winds, the waves were crashing down from about 3 metres or more in height, and I took a few photos…
+In almost gale force winds, the waves were crashing down from 3-4 metres or more in height, and I took a few photos…

-However an impressive sight it was in person, these don’t really convey the scale of the waves and the view at the time.
+These waves were probably twice my height, yet however an impressive sight it was in person, my initial photos didn’t really convey the scale of the waves and the view at the time.
 So I moved on to try something different.

 I really like the feel of those classic Victorian sea storm oil paintings, and I’ve been thinking for a while about how I can capture that in-camera.
-British photographer David Baker has perfected his technique of coastal photography in his Sea Fever collection, which was also an inspiration here – In fact it’s hard to try to get coastal wave photos without being influenced by Baker’s Sea Fever.
-But I did want to do something more closely based on that oil painting look, which has been in my thoughts for a while now.
+British photographer David Baker has perfected his technique of coastal photography in his Sea Fever collection, which was also an inspiration here – In fact it’s hard to take any coastal wave photos without being influenced by Baker’s work.
+Once seen, it can't be unseen.
+But I did want to create something more closely based on the old oil painting look, which has been in my thoughts for a while now.

 There’s no doubt that the black volcanic sand beaches add something unusual to these photos too.
 It’s an amazing place to experience first hand.